thang-d/slem-starter/README.md

 # slem-stater
-A template starter structure for Slim 3.x
+A template starter structure for Slim Framework (php)

 ## Installation